 Yes.
 Bowel preparation and colonoscopy are safe during menstruation.

-I have drank a lot of prep solution and haven’t gone to the bathroom….
-Do I continue?
+I have drunk a lot of prep solution and haven’t gone to the bathroom… Do I continue?
 How long does it take to work?

 Yes, continue drinking.
 You will eventually have a bowel movement.
 Time to bowel movement varies.
 Some people have bowel movement within minutes while others take hours.
 Make sure you drink the entire bowel prep solution.
 If you still have solid stools or brown stool or stool with particles after finishing your bowel prep, contact your physician.